Finest Hour (video game)

-is a 1989 run and gun video game developed for arcades and published in Japan by Namco.
-It was re-released on the Wii Virtual Console on August 25, 2009.
+is a 1989 run and gun video game developed and published by Namco for arcades.
+It was released only in Japan in September 1989.
+It was re-released on the Wii's Virtual Console on August 25, 2009.
+Hamster Corporation released the game outside Japan for the first time as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in September 2023.